maurosilber/SMO/README.md

 ## Development

 Code style is enforced via pre-commit hooks.
-To set up a develoment environment, clone the repository, optionally create a virtual environment, install the [dev] extras and the pre-commit hooks:
+To set up a development environment, clone the repository, optionally create a virtual environment, install the [dev] extras and the pre-commit hooks:

 ```
 git clone https://github.com/maurosilber/SMO